Support and Resistance Trading Guide

 Support line breakout

-Hits on a support or resistance level actually weakens the level.
-Each time price revisits a level, stop loss orders accumulate underneath the zone as you can see by the increasing line thickness.
+Hits on a support or resistance level weaken the level over time Each time the price revisits a level, stop loss orders accumulate underneath the zone as you can see by the increasing line thickness.

 These make prime areas for an influx of order flow as these orders are triggered.
-Depending on the amount of stop loss orders beneath the support line and the amount of breakout traders standing by, price can move fast and hard away from the level.
+Depending on the number of stop-loss orders beneath the support line and the number of breakout traders standing by, the price can move fast and hard away from the level.

-In order to trade at a level it’s important to see context, confluence (ideally other reference points aligning) and the right sort of trading activity on approach, all working together.
+To trade at a level it’s important to see context, confluence (ideally other reference points aligning), and the right sort of trading activity on approach, all working together.

 Moving Averages To Define Dynamic Levels